Derived category of projectivizations and flops: Preparation: Cayley's trick and degeneracy loci

-Here we follow \cite{Add, Mea} and only require the existence of any isomorphism $R \simeq CL[1]$.
-Then it was shown in above references that the above theorem still holds, and the natural composition $R \to RFL \to CL[1]$ is indeed an isomorphism, as required in \cite{Ann, AL16, Rou}.
+Here, we follow \cite{Add, Mea}, and only require the existence of an isomorphism $R \simeq CL[1]$.
+Then it was shown in above references that the above theorem holds under this weaker condition, and furthermore the natural composition $R \to RFL \to CL[1]$ is an isomorphism.